People often ask

 What is a Surface-Mounted Post?

-A surface-mounted post is essentially like any other post, but with a metal plate welded to its base.
+A surface-mounted post is like any other post, but with a metal plate welded to its base.
 This plate allows the post to be bolted securely to a flat surface like concrete.

 Steps for Installing Surface-Mounted Posts